-Student have the right and responsibility to:
+Students have the right and responsibility to:

 - 1. Be respected as an individual and treated courteously, fairly, and respectfully by other students and school staff. - 2.
-Treat teachers, staff, other students, themselves and property with respect. - 3.
-Take part in all school activities on an equal basis regardless of race, religion, religious practices, sex, sexual orientation, gender, gender identity, national origin, ethnic group, political affiliation, age, marital status, or disability. - 4.
-Attend school daily, be prepared for class and complete assignments to the best of their ability.
+Treat teachers, staff, other students, themselves, and property with respect. - 3.
+Take part in all school activities on an equal basis regardless of race, religion, religious practices, sex, sexual orientation, gender, gender identity, national origin, ethnic group, political affiliation, age, marital status, disability, or other protected category. - 4.
+Attend school daily, be prepared for class, and complete assignments to the best of their ability.